andreilungeanu/simple-cart/README.md

 The package fires the following events, allowing you to hook into the cart lifecycle:

 - `AndreiLungeanu\SimpleCart\Events\CartCreated`: Fired when a new cart is created.
+Contains the `CartInstance`.
 - `AndreiLungeanu\SimpleCart\Events\CartUpdated`: Fired when items, discounts, shipping, etc., are modified.
+Contains the updated `CartInstance`.
 - `AndreiLungeanu\SimpleCart\Events\CartCleared`: Fired when the cart is cleared.
+Contains the `cartId`.

 You can create listeners for these events as per standard Laravel event handling.